IvanJericevich/rusty-exchange/database/README.md

 <div align="center">
     <h3 align="center">Database</h3>
     <p align="center">
-        A library crate for the management of a postgresql database and the versions thereof using an asynchronous ORM.
+        A binary and library crate for the management of a postgresql database and the versions thereof using an asynchronous ORM.
     </p>
 </div>